AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `peering_ha_eip` - (Optional) Public IP address that you want assigned to the HA peering instance.
 Only available for AWS.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway.
 * `single_az_ha` (Optional) Set to true if this feature is desired.
 Supported values: true, false.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in 2.7 or later release.
+Available in controller 2.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
-Available in 3.5 or later release eip.
+Available in controller 3.5 or later release.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only available for AWS.
 Example: ["key1:value1", "key2:value2"].
 * `insane_mode` - (Optional) Enable Insane Mode for Gateway.
 Insane Mode Gateway size must be at least c5 (AWS) or Standard_D3_v2 (ARM).
 If set, will look for spare /26 segment to create a new subnet.
 Only supported for AWS or ARM.
 Supported values: true, false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.

-The following arguments are computed - please do not edit in the resource file:
+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

 * `public_ip` - Public IP address of the Gateway created.
 * `backup_public_ip` - Private IP address of the Gateway created.